-- All clinical requirements and assessments are completed - Required Calls: During the Team Leader/Field Internship the following calls are required: - Load and Go Trauma - Significant cardiac call (This could be an arrest, or treating dysrhythmia with either medications or cardioversion) - Prehospital intubation.
+- Successful completion of the Parkland Paramedic Didactic and Lab portions of the program. - A passing (using pass/fail) grade for the Integrated Out-of-Hospital scenario at the end of the EMS 238 - All clinical requirements and assessments are completed for the previous courses. - Required Calls: During the Team Leader/Field Internship the following calls are required: - Load and Go Trauma - Significant cardiac call (This could be an arrest, or treating dysrhythmia with either medications or cardioversion) - Prehospital intubation.
 This could be on a full arrest, or on impending respiratory arrest, for airway protection, etc. If a student intubated a cardiac arrest, one call COULD count for both categories. - Use of CPAP to treat respiratory failure (from any cause like CHF, COPD/asthma, etc.) - If the candidate completes the required 30 calls but does not have one or more of the Required Calls, the candidate must meet with the Medical Director, Program Coordinator and Lead Instructor to evaluate their competency.